-Once you have completed this online CPD course and passed the 4 multiple choice assessments, a ‘certificate of completion’ becomes available for download from the learning management system.
-You will receive a certificate with 11 points from ESSA and 10 Fitness Australia CEC’s.
+Once you have completed this online CPD course and passed the multiple choice assessments, a ‘certificate of completion’ becomes available for download from the learning management system.
+This will only show once you have completed the course evaluation survey.

 How long do I have access to the course?